 Organizations and Clubs

 The Ad Club provides students the opportunity to put learning into practice.
 This is done through participation in a national advertising competition, presentations by and networking opportunities with advertising professionals, and discussions of major issues in the rapidly evolving advertising and marketing industries.
-Advisor: Dr. Zeynep Tanes-Ehle, firstname.lastname@example.org, 412-396-6456
+Adviser: Dr. Zeynep Tanes-Ehle, firstname.lastname@example.org, 412.396.6456

 The Duquesne Duke

-The award-winning student newspaper covers news, sports and arts in campus and in the city.
-Student editors oversee the following sections: News, Features, Opinion, Arts and Entertainment and Sports.
-In 2010, the Duke was voted the top paper in Region 4 by the national Society of Professional Journalists.
-In addition to covering breaking news, students write stories about campus events, trends and personalities and opinion columns.
+This award-winning student newspaper covers news, sports and arts in campus and in the city.
+Student editors oversee the following sections: News, Features, Opinion, Arts and Entertainment, and Sports.
+In 2010, the national Society of Professional Journalists voted the Duke the top paper in Region 4.
+In addition to covering breaking news, students write stories about campus events, trends and personalities, and opinion columns.
 Students also shoot photos and execute the design and production of the newspaper each week.
-The Duke offers students an opportunity to build a multi-media portfolio, as the paper has both a print and a Web edition that features graphics, audio and video.
-Many Duke reporters and editors have gone on to work for local and national media, including the Wall Street Journal, National Public Radio, The Pittsburgh Tribune-Review, Pittsburgh City Paper, Fox Sports, and a variety of other news and public relations firms.
-Advisor: Bob Kerlik -- email@example.com
+The Duke offers students an opportunity to build a multimedia portfolio as the paper has both a print edition and a web edition that features graphics, audio and video.
+Many Duke reporters and editors have gone on to work for local and national media, including The Wall Street Journal, National Public Radio, the Pittsburgh Tribune-Review, the Pittsburgh Post-Gazette, Pittsburgh City Paper, Fox Sports and a variety of other news and public relations firms.
+Adviser: Paula Reed Ward, email@example.com

 Off the Bluff Magazine